isomerpages/nlb-biblioasia/_holding-area/“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore.md

 ![](/images/Vol%2018%20Issue%204/Chinese%20Bookstore/Bras%20Basah%20Complex.jpg)
 <div style="background-color: white;"> Bras Basah Complex is well known for its many bookstores and is referred to as the City of Books. <i>Photo by Jimmy Yap.</i></div>

 Popular was founded by Chou Sing Chu, who had come from Shanghai and set up The World Book Company in Singapore.
 The first Popular store was located at 205 North Bridge Road.
-In the early 1980s, just as the Chinese bookstore industry started to go downhill, Popular became one of the first bookstores to take up a lease at Bras Basah Complex.
+In the 1980s, just as the Chinese bookstore industry started to go downhill, Popular became one of the first bookstores to take up a lease at Bras Basah Complex.
 It transformed into a bilingual bookstore selling both Chinese and English books.
 It also pioneered a new business model by selling stationery and gifts on a large scale.
 This was a refreshing change in the traditional Chinese bookstore trade.

 ![](/images/Vol%2018%20Issue%204/Chinese%20Bookstore/PopularBookCompany.jpg)
 <div style="background-color: white;"> Popular Book Company on North Bridge Road, 1968. <i>David Ng Collection, courtesy of National Archives of Singapore.</i></div>